-- Death of a loved one, including pets
+- Death of a loved one, including pets.

-- Divorce or relationship changes, including friendships
+- Divorce or changes in a relationship, including friendships.

-- Changes in your health or the health of a loved one
+- Changes in your health or the health of a loved one.

-- Losing a job or changes in financial security
+- Losing a job or changes in financial security.

 - Changes in your way of life, such as during retirement or when moving to a new place.